AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Reasons to Insure a Broken-Down Car

-• Prevent a gap in coverage: If the non-running vehicle is your only car, lapses in car insurance coverage could lead to higher rates later on, so unless you have multiple cars, it’s smart to keep some level of coverage for the long term.
+• Prevent a lapse in coverage: Lapses in car insurance coverage could lead to higher rates later on, so it’s wise to keep some level of coverage for the long term.

-• Keep loyalty discounts: In the same vein, many companies offer discounts for longtime customers.
+• Keep loyalty discounts: Many companies offer discounts for longtime customers or customers who have maintained coverage (even with other insurers) for a certain number of months or years.
 If you cancel your coverage, you’ll lose out on these discounts for future vehicle policies.

 • Required by loan/lease company: If your broken-down car is a loaned or leased vehicle, the company may require you to have comprehensive and collision coverage.